 It's still unknown.
 Cooped-up fans craving the escape of sports have suffered a month of postponements: the NBA and NHL playoffs, baseball's opening day, the Masters golf tournament, college basketball's "March Madness," even the Olympics in Tokyo.
 As fans clamor for distraction and revenue losses mount, team owners and league officials in all the major sports are talking about playing games this summer in empty stadiums.
 President Trump has urged the leagues to restart games soon, and even said he wants fans packing stadiums by August.
 "We have to get our sports back," he said several weeks ago.
 "I'm tired of watching baseball games that are 14 years old."
 But the leagues and infectious-disease experts have ruled out large crowds, which would surely spread the coronavirus.
 A recent poll found that 72 percent of Americans will not attend games before there's a COVID-19 vaccine, which is likely at least a year away.
 Because the virus could be easily spread among players too, some owners doubt sports will return before 2021.

 American sports is roughly a $71 billion–a-year business, and leagues will collectively lose $10 billion by June 1, Forbes estimates.
 "Our revenue, in essence, has dropped to zero," said NBA Commissioner Adam Silver.
 Many ancillary businesses have taken a big hit, too: sports bars, stores selling sports apparel, sports media, casinos, and fantasy sports sites.
 Fans have sued to get tickets reimbursed for postponed games, and cable TV providers fear massive cancellations without the draw of live action.
 Basketball players, who had completed about four-fifths of their regular season, agreed to a 25 percent pay cut beginning May 15 for the duration of the shutdown.
 MLB players agreed to take prorated pay for whatever games are played, or 4 percent of their 2020 salaries if the season is canceled.
 The deal would be renegotiated, however, if games are played in empty ballparks.

-How would that work?
 "We don't have a plan," said MLB Commissioner Rob Manfred.
 "We have lots of ideas."
 The leading proposal is having all 30 teams confined around Phoenix, where there's an MLB stadium and 10 spring-training complexes.
 No fans would attend, and the league believes 3,000 people — players, team staff, umpires, TV crews — would need to be quarantined and tested regularly.
 Dr. Anthony Fauci, Trump's top infectious-disease adviser, endorsed the idea of pro-sports "bubbles," and the NBA — which is reopening some practice facilities for individual players to work out — explored creating one in Las Vegas, where hardwood courts could be built in hotels' massive conference rooms.
 The NFL is still hoping to kick off its season in September, but it, too, has considered playing games in empty venues.
 The NHL is working on a plan to hold its playoffs this summer in several teams' vacant arenas.
 Letting fans attend games is probably off the table.
 Using projected infection rates, statisticians at Sports Betting Dime estimate that if Chicago's Wrigley Field drew its average attendance on June 1, asymptomatic carriers would infect 818 fans.

 Safety, above all.
 Plans to play games even without live audiences this summer are contingent on the overall infection rate in the U.S. dropping to a much lower level and staying there, which is no sure thing.
 NBA officials are assessing blood-testing devices that would yield results within minutes, so that players, referees, and team staff could be evaluated constantly.
 Still, with players dripping sweat and panting in one another's faces, one false negative would be disastrous.
 It would also be a titanic logistical challenge — and an emotional burden — to quarantine athletes and staff for months on end so they could compete in empty venues.